dbsoft/dwindows/readme.txt

    ANSI builds are supported by removing -DUNICODE -D_UNICODE and -DAEROGLASS Added support for antialiased drawing on Windows via GDI+.
 Added codepage 1208 (UTF-8) as the default codepage on OS/2.
+Added support for Control-Click on Mac for button press events.
+Fixed dwindows-config --version not returning the version at all.
 Fixed value changed events not working for spinbuttons on OS/2 and Windows.
 Fixed an issue drawing arcs on GTK3 and GTK2 for printing.
+Fixed an issue drawing arcs on Mac.
+Fixed a crash in the color chooser on Mac running Lion.
+Fixed a layout issue with render widgets on OS/2.
+Fixed an expose event issue on OS/2.
+Fixed an issue with GTK 3.4 due to properties being inherited from the parent.

 Dynamic Windows Documentation is available at: